Donoratico

 Location: Italy (Tuscany)

-The village is located in a 35-hectare forest bordering a long, straight beach like those found in the Landes region or in the north of France.
+The village is situated in a 35-hectare forest bordering a long, straight beach like those found in the Landes region or in the North of France.

-Designed especially for families with children, Donoratico is one of the first villages, like Santa Giulia and Pakostane, to set up the Mini Club in 1967.
-Donoratico is even not recommended for singles and couples without children during school holidays, when the village is full to bursting and often overbooked!!
+Designed specifically for families with children, Donoratico was one of the first villages, along with Santa Giulia and Pakostane, to introduce a Mini Club in 1967.
+Donoratico is even discouraged for singles and couples without children during school holidays, when the village is packed and often overbooked!

-For sports, the village offers a ranch with around thirty horses, tennis courts, a real judo dojo, and sailing.
-The first tridents also advertise water skiing, but point out that the sea conditions make it difficult to practice.
+For sports, the village offers a ranch with around thirty horses, tennis courts, a proper judo dojo, and sailing.
+The first tridents also advertise water skiing but point out that the sea conditions make it tricky.

-The village also had two lovely swimming pools, one with a double diving board.
+The village also had 2 lovely swimming pools, one with a double diving board.

 The village closed in 2003 with Alain Fresson